jxxcarlson/scripta-compiler/README.md

 The Scripta project (compiler and apps) is pre-release software, but in pretty good shape.
 I've used it extensively, mostly for courses  and lecture notes.
 I welcome comments and suggestions.

+This project was partially supported by a grant from the Simons Foundation.
+I wish to thank the Foundation for their generosity.

 ## Contact

 Jim Carlson: jxxcarlson at gmail, the Elm Slack,